mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-03.md

 string searchApiKey = "<Add Azure Search Index for eCommerce products>";
 ```

 Create client with an API key.

+> [!NOTE]
-While this is not as secure as Microsoft Entra-based authentication, it's possible to authenticate using a client subscription key.
+> While this is not as secure as Microsoft Entra-based authentication, it's possible to authenticate using a client subscription key.
 Avoid authenticating with api keys on production environments.

 ```csharp
 AzureOpenAIClient azureClient = new(